China accuses US of indiscriminate use of force over balloon

-BEIJING (AP) — China on Monday accused the United States of indiscriminate use of force when the American military shot down a suspected Chinese spy balloon Saturday.
+BEIJING (AP) — China on Monday accused the United States of indiscriminate use of force when the American military shot down a suspected Chinese spy balloon Saturday, saying that had “seriously impacted and damaged both sides’ efforts and progress in stabilizing Sino-U.S. relations.”

 The U.S. shot down a balloon off the Carolina coast after it traversed sensitive military sites across North America.
 China insisted the flyover was an accident involving a civilian aircraft.